PMB Urges Nigerians To Patronise Locally Made Products | Leadership Newspaper

 PMB Urges Nigerians To Patronise Locally Made Products

-President Muhammadu Buhari has called on Nigerians to continue patronising locally-made products and services to grow the nation’s economy.
+President Muhammadu Buhari yesterday called on Nigerians to continue patronising locally made products and services to grow the nation’s economy.

 “We must accept our new reality of promoting locally-made products, as it is evident that this is where our New Nigeria will be realised.